Death of a Salesman, Young Vic Theatre review ★★★★★

-Director Marianne Elliott re-frames the show in a new production at the Young Vic that’s at once piercingly new, and totally true to Miller’s belief that tragedy is not about greatness, but humanity.
+Director Marianne Elliott re-frames the show in a new production that’s at once piercingly new, and totally true to Miller’s belief that tragedy is not about greatness, but humanity.

 Played by a black cast for the first time, the Lomans negotiate the same hopes, disappointments and struggles to attain the American Dream.
 There’s no awkwardness or wrangling to make this story about an African American family; instead of preaching universal truths, this Death of a Salesman is potent in its precision and specificity.